 This strategy enables us to invoke the fundamental theorem of calculus to construct a discrete complex that is compatible with the de Rham complex, while still performing numerical computations with existing SBP-FD operators using nodal values derived from the integral DOFs.
 The extension to 2D and 3D via a tensor product ansatz is then straightforward, and when the SBP-FD operator grid contains the boundary nodes, it is also easy to extend the method to multiple elements.
 Overall, we are able to derive the class of SBP-FDEC schemes.

 The remainder of the paper is organized as follows.
-In section 2, we revisit and generalize the ansatz of Gerritsma \cite{gerritsma_histopolation} to the SBP-FD framework.
+In section 2, we revisit and generalize the ansatz of Gerritsma \cite{gerritsma2011} to the SBP-FD framework.
 We include extensions to multiple elements and derivations of discrete 2D and 3D derivative operators based on existing SBP-FD operators.
+We further show that the cohomology spaces of the de Rham complexes for non-periodic rectangular domains without imposed boundary conditions are preserved by the discrete complexes.
 In section 3, we apply this theory to the 2D transverse electric homogeneous Maxwell's equation to demonstrate the capability of the SBP-FDEC to exactly preserve the divergence-free electric field.
 In section 4, we derive the weak and strong form of the SBP-FDEC method for the Maxwell's equations on a periodic domain and prove the discrete divergence-free property and semi-discrete energy conservation, which can then be extended to fully discrete energy conservation using appropriate established time-integration methods.
 In section 5, we numerically verify our method on a periodic test case, showing the experimental order of convergence fitting to the established SBP-FD operators, demonstrating that the expected convergence rate is obtained as well as that the scheme is discretely divergence-free and energy preserving.
 The last section concludes the paper.